jupyter/jupyter/docs/source/projects/upgrade-notebook.rst

     conda update jupyter

-See :ref:`next steps <next-steps>` for running the Jupyter Notebook.
+See :ref:`Run the Notebook <running>` for running the Jupyter Notebook.

 .. _upgrading: